MirSiv/MirSiv/README.md

 hi everyone

-im sxside
+im miroslaw
-this is my github. idk how did you end up here, but you did. well about me im working on random projects, mainly open source and if you want collaborate then text me on telegram t.me/sxiside
+this is my github.
+well about me
+im working on random projects, mainly open source